MarcosPampuch/CNPJ-Pipeline/README.md

-# roit_exercise
+# CNPJ pipeline creation

-The exercise consisted on: create a pipeline to import files from the site "https://www.gov.br/receitafederal/pt-br/assuntos/orientacao-tributaria/cadastros/consultas/dados-publicos-cnpj", treat them all and send to a database of choice.
+Project aiming the creation of a pipeline to import files from the site "https://www.gov.br/receitafederal/pt-br/assuntos/orientacao-tributaria/cadastros/consultas/dados-publicos-cnpj", treat them all and send to a database of choice.

 # The Database

 The database chose was a MYSQL 8.0 local server hosted by my own computer.
 Due to the size of the file sent, an automated function to split and send the data in chunks was created (by defaut each chunk has 1000000 rows).

-The password to access the database is: "Pampuch".

 # FILE cnpj_empresas.py